 - Shopping: limited.
 Some small shops and supermarkets.

-- Neighbourhood: small town atmosphere, mostly single-family homes with gardens.
+- Neighborhood: small-town atmosphere, mostly single-family homes with gardens.

-Where to live near Berlin: Great for peace and quiet
+Where to live in Berlin’s suburbs: Great for peace and quiet

 Hohen Neuendorf at a glance: